Morsmalleo/AhMyth/README.md

 #
 #
 ## Windows Development Ceased
-    AhMyth development for Windows machines has ceased since v1.0-beta.3, due to to many errors and issues compared to that of
+    AhMyth development for Windows machines has ceased since v1.0-beta.3, due to to many errors and issues compared to that of Linux.
-    Linux.
 AhMyth will now be developed and maintained for Linux Machines only.
 This Windows sub-section of the installation section of AhMyth will be removed in the next release of AhMyth Android RAT.

     You will no longer find Windows Setup executables for AhMyth in versions 1.0-beta.2 & 1.0-beta.3, as well as future releases of AhMyth.
 <br /><br />
+## Setup Packages Removed Until Further Notice
+    I have removed all the AhMyth Linux.deb setup files from both versions 1.0-beta.2 & 1.0-beta.3 due to the fact that there were errors adding the source IP was to the APK file after the .deb package was installed.
+So they have been removed, and both versions of AhMyth are now Source code ONLY to prevent anymore unwanted problems & errors until furhter research is conducted into why this is happening.

 # Disclaimer
     I am not in any way reponsible for any damage or harm to any devices, you use this at your own risk,